ricardoponcio/AutomatePluginTask-PluginSdk/README.md

 </dependencies>
 ```

-Then, it should be created a main class that implements the `IPluginTask` interface.
+Then, it should be created a main class that extends the `AbstractPluginTask` abstract class.
 After it remember to declare the maven jar plugin passing the package and name of the main class:

 ```xml